marcnewton/laramix-vue-tinymce-5/README.md

 # laramix-vue-tinymce-5
 Self hosted TinyMCE ^5.0.8 for Vue ^2.6.10 using Laravel Mix ^4.0.15

-Dont bother trying to use ES5/6 imports, it simply does not work.
+> Don't bother trying to use ES5/6 imports, it simply does not work, other solutions do not work in `modals` or `v-if` directives.

-Works when used in modals such as Vuetify Modals.
+This setup method works when used with `modals` and `v-if` directive.

+# Installation

 ```sh
 yarn add --dev tinymce